cesarParra/lwc-signals/README.md

-# LWC Store
+# LWC Signals

 A simple yet powerful reactive state management solution for Lightning Web Components.

 ---

-Inspired by the Signals technology behind SolidJs, Preact, Svelte 5 Runes and the Vue 3 Composition API, LWC Store is a reactive store for Lightning Web Components that allows you to create reactive data stores that can be used to share state between components.
+Inspired by the Signals technology behind SolidJs, Preact, Svelte 5 Runes and the Vue 3 Composition API, LWC Signals is a reactive signals for Lightning Web Components that allows you to create reactive data signalss that can be used to share state between components.

 It features:

 - 🚀 **Reactivity** Based on SolidJs and Preact Signals it provides a fine-grained reactivity system that will automatically track dependencies and free them when not needed
-- 🦥 **Lazy Evaluation** Stores are lazy and will only compute values when read.
+- 🦥 **Lazy Evaluation** Signals are lazy and will only compute values when read.
 - 🔬️ **Small Surface** The API does not offer more than what is needed, keeping the learning curve and bloat to a minimum

 # Getting Started

-Copy the `force-app/lwc/store` folder to your project.
+Copy the `force-app/lwc/signals` folder to your project.

 > ✏️ Note that the source code is written in Typescript and is located in the `src` folder.
-The `force-app/lwc/store`
+The `force-app/lwc/signals`
 > folder
 > contains the compiled code.
 If you wish to modify the source code you can either modify the resulting JS code, or you
 > can